openshift/enhancements/enhancements/api-review/custom-tags-aws.md

           properties:
             platform:
               aws:
+                experimentalPropagateUserTags:
+                description: ExperimentalPropagateUserTags is an experimental
+                            flag that directs in-cluster operators to include the specified user tags in the tags of the AWS resources that the operators create.
+The field is deprecated.
+                type: boolean
                 propagateUserTags:
                 description: PropagateUserTags is a flag that directs in-cluster operators to include the specified user tags in the tags of the AWS resources that the operators create.